kutaydemiralay/Robust-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

 ![Tracking path in the presence of wind](./images/TrackSCP.png)

 **Figure 6:** Tracking path in the presence of wind.
 The new approach follows the original path more closely than the previous **MPC-SCP** method.
 This improves fuel efficiency but increases the risk of collisions, as the vehicle passes through tighter spaces.
+(The spikes illustrate the discrete effect of wind disturbances at each node)